Thursday, July 24, 2014

 Jan.
 2015.

-“Good Day, Ramon” is the English title of this Mexican/German co-production directed by Jorge Ramírez Suárez (“Amar,” “Rabbit on the Moon”).
-A Mexican boy escapes poverty and sets himself up for a trip to a far country.
+"Good Day, Ramon" is the English title of this Mexican/German co-production directed by Jorge Ramírez Suárez ("Amar," "Rabbit on the Moon").
+A Mexican boy escapes poverty and sets out on a trip to a distant country.

-This humanistic drama will bring opposite people together, breaking cultural, and racial barriers.
-Eventually, Ramon and the people surrounding him will learn how humans should interact when language puts them apart, but friendship brings them together.
-A place where the word “amigo” gets a universal meaning.
+This humanistic drama will bring people from opposite sides together, breaking down cultural and racial barriers.
+Eventually, Ramon and those around him will learn how humans should interact when language puts them apart, but friendship brings them together.
+A place where the word "amigo" gets a universal meaning.

 22. Xenia